5% WELCOME DISCOUNT ON ALL PRODUCTS

 Nagura: From this point on, the blade is moved across the stones along its length – Credits: The Craft of the Japanese Sword

-There are two nagura stones: the coarser chu nagura and finer koma nagura, available in either natural or synthetic forms.
-For both, the blade is moved lengthwise across the stone with a slight rocking motion.
+There are two types of nagura stones: the coarser chu nagura and the finer koma nagura, available in natural or synthetic forms.

 Uchigumori